 Toggle: English / Spanish

-Idiopathic hypersomnia is sleeping too much (hypersomnia) without an obvious cause.
+Idiopathic hypersomnia is a sleep disorder without a clear cause, in which you are excessively sleepy (hypersomnia) during the day.
 It is different from narcolepsy, because idiopathic hypersomnia does not involve suddenly falling asleep or losing muscle control due to strong emotions (cataplexy).

 Hypersomnia - idiopathic; Drowsiness - idiopathic; Somnolence - idiopathic